AdobeDocs/release-notes.en/current.md

 _New features_

-* **[Workflow steps to generate non-interactive PDF documents and printable output](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-form-centric-workflows/aem-forms-workflow-step-reference.html?lang=en)** &ndash; Automate the creation of non-interactive PDF documents and printable output for your business processes with [!DNL Experience Manager] Workflow steps, streamlining your document generation process and saving time.
+* **[Workflow steps to generate non-interactive PDF documents and printable output](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-form-centric-workflows/aem-forms-workflow-step-reference.html?lang=en)** - Automate the creation of non-interactive PDF documents and printable output for your business processes with [!DNL Experience Manager] Workflow steps, streamlining your document generation process and saving time.
-* **[Use Footnotes to provide citations or extra information in Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-foundation-components/add-components-to-an-adaptive-form/footnotes-richtextsupport.html?lang=en)** &ndash; Use Footnotes in an adaptive form to display the information on how to complete or use a form.
+* **[Use Footnotes to provide citations or extra information in Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-foundation-components/add-components-to-an-adaptive-form/footnotes-richtextsupport.html?lang=en)** - Use Footnotes in an adaptive form to display the information on how to complete or use a form.
 You can also use it to provide parenthetical information, copyright permissions, and other helpful information.

 _New features available in prerelease channel_

-* [Use data capture core components to build Adaptive Forms]https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html?lang=en) &ndash; [Use Adaptive Forms editor](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/creating-adaptive-form-core-components.html?lang=en) to create forms based on standardized data capture components (Core Components).
+* [Use data capture core components to build Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html?lang=en) &ndash; [Use Adaptive Forms editor](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/creating-adaptive-form-core-components.html?lang=en) to create forms based on standardized data capture components (Core Components).
 These components provide customization capabilities, reduced development time, and lower maintenance costs for your digital enrollment experiences.
 * [Frontend pipeline support for styling core component based Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/using-themes-in-core-components.html?lang=en) &ndash; Use easily customizable BEM-based themes for Core Components-based Adaptive Forms by deploying them with Frontend Deployment pipeline to enhance the look and feel of your forms.
 * [Generate Document of Record for core component based Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/generate-document-of-record-core-components.html?lang=en) &ndash; Create a record for core component based Adaptive Form on submission for long-term archival, in print or in the document format.
 * [Submit Adaptive Forms to Microsoft&reg; SharePoint and Microsoft&reg; OneDrive](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-foundation-components/configure-submit-actions-and-metadata-submission/configuring-submit-actions.html?lang=en) &ndash; Streamline data submission with the ability to directly send Adaptive Form data to both Microsoft&reg; SharePoint and Microsoft&reg; OneDrive.
 You can submit both schema-based and schema-less data.
 These submit actions are in addition to already available submit actions.